-My name is Deb Schiel, Senior Director of Analytics for the Massachusetts Center for Health Information and Analysis-also known as CHIA.
-Thank you for this opportunity to provide testimony related to the benefits, structure and uses of the Massachusetts All Payer Claims Database (APCD) as well as highlight some challenges associated with collecting, maintaining, analyzing and reporting from such a complex database.
+My name is Deb Schiel, Senior Director of Analytics for the Massachusetts Center of Health Information and Analysis-also known as CHIA.
+Thank you for this opportunity to provide testimony related to the benefits, structure and uses of the Massachusetts All Payer Claims Database (APCD) as well as challenges associated with collecting, maintaining, analyzing and reporting from such a complex database.

-Overview of the Center for Health Information and Analysis:
+Overview of the Center of Health Information and Analysis: